 Audrey Wainscott is calling from 1245 Benton, 510-523-5533.
 She says she is looking out of her front window and sees a woman standing in the middle of the street screaming that aliens have landed and are trying to take over her brain.
 The woman has aluminum foil on her head.
 Miss Wainscott describes the woman as White, heavy set, 5 feet tall, wearing a green dress and much too much makeup for this time of day.
-Miss Wainscott does not want contact.
+Miss Wainscott does not want the police to contact her.